aca/agec/README.md

 cat .agec.yaml
 ```

-Create encrypted file that can be decrypted by only "aca" or members of group `admin`
+Create encrypted file that can be decrypted by members of group `admin`
 ```
-agec encrypt secret.txt -u aca -g admin
+agec encrypt secret.txt -g admin
 ```

 decrypt file, it will try to decrypt file with keys in ~/.ssh by default.